Making your own pumpkin puree is a breeze! Forget about canned pumpkin and make your own at home with these 3 EASY methods!

 What Kind Of Pumpkin Is Best?

-For this recipe I used “pie pumpkins” (not to be confused with pumpkin pie).
+For this recipe I used “pie pumpkins”.
 Pie pumpkins, also known as “sugar pumpkins” or “sweet pumpkins”, are smaller and sweeter than your typical carving pumpkin.
 When you cut a pie pumpkin open, you will notice that the flesh is more of an orange color.
 Carving pumpkins have more of a yellowish-orange flesh.
 Pie pumpkins are also more dense and heavy for their size, whereas carving pumpkins are more hollow.
 You can certainly still cook up and use a carving pumpkin or any kind of pumpkin or squash, but it probably won’t be as sweet or have as smooth of a texture as a pie pumpkin.

 Pumpkin Puree Nutrition